-The post you are about to read was actually posted on 6th August, but GoDaddy decided to migrate my site and in the process I have been offline for several days and have lost that post.
+The post you are about to read was actually posted on 6th August, but the hosting company migrated my site and in the process I have been offline for several days and have lost that post.
 As it was a special one (well all of them are special to me) and because luckily I keep drafts, I am re-posting it now.

 It is the 6th August and we are in the midst of another dreadful heatwave here on Crete.
 The Greek authorities have declared it the hottest on record and wildfires have been raging all over Greece and the islands.
 This is putting enormous pressure on the Electricity supply and this morning we had the inevitable power cut!
 I am so grateful that this heatwave didn’t happen last week, when my family were over.
 Out of curiosity I put my fridge magnet thermometer outside on my balcony overlooking the sea, to record the temperature.
 It went off the scale at over 120F (over 50C) and burst the bulb!

 I cannot face getting into my burning hot car (despite the reflective wind screen cover), not being able to touch the steering wheel and now to make matters worse and just when I really need it – the aircon has packed up!